Skip to content

 Logging in

 The default login is admin / password.
-Change it on the server host with the kenzy-passwd CLI (it rewrites dashboard.auth in server.yaml):
+Change it on the server host with the kenzy-passwd CLI (it writes dashboard.auth into the server.local.yaml override layer, so the login survives upgrades and deploy config syncs):

 kenzy-passwd # prompts for username + new password